Skip sidebar navigation

 North Gresham Park

 Walking paths are coming to North Gresham Park in 2024.
-Staff secured two grants worth over $1.3 million through ODOT’s Community Paths Program to develop the walking paths.
+Transportation staff secured two grants worth over $1.3 million through ODOT’s Community Paths Program to develop the walking paths.

 More about North Gresham Park.